Two-Person Bargaining when the Disagreement Point is Private Information: Introduction

-Cardinality is a generalization of \textit{Disagreement Point Monotonicity} (DPM), a property that, in the complete information case, is satisfied by all major bargaining solutions that have been proposed \citep{TH87}.\footnote{ Disagreement Point Monotonicity (DPM) should be distinguished from Monotonicity (M), the main axiom that characterizes proportional solutions \citep{KA77}.
-Axiom M insists that, if the set of possible agreements is enlarged and the disagreement outcome does not change, none of the players should be worse off.} Hence, under complete information, efficiency, individual rationality and cardinality are compatible.
-The intuitive idea that a player's bargaining power is improved when her outside option improves is also one of the building blocks of the Harvard Negotiation Project \citep{FU81}.
-The fifth principle of this negotiation method states that a bargainer should enhance her BATNA, the Best Alternative to Negotiated Agreement: \textquotedblleft The better your BATNA, the greater your power (...).
-In fact, the relative negotiating power of two parties depends primarily upon how attractive to each is the option of not reaching an agreement.\textquotedblright (\textit{Getting to Yes, }p.
-52\textit{).}\footnote{ Of course, BATNA and monotonicity can only be satisfied in a weak sense: a player's bargaining power does not decrease, but will sometimes increase, if her outside option improves.
-The outside option principle \citep{BRW86} holds that non-credible threats are irrelevant.}
+The model that we analyze amounts to a minimal change of the canonical (Nash) bargaining game with complete information.
+In that context, it is usually assumed that the disagreement point is inefficient, and Pareto efficiency of the outcome is a standard axiom.
+The major bargaining solutions that have been proposed for this situation all satisfy \textit{ Disagreement Point Monotonicity} (DPM): if a player's disagreement payoff increases, then the outcome (weakly) moves in her favor \citep{TH87}. \footnote{ DPM should be distinguished from Monotonicity (M), the main axiom that characterizes proportional solutions \citep{KA77} and which insists that, if the set of possible agreements is enlarged and the disagreement outcome does not change, none of the players becomes worse off.} DPM is an intuitive idea and is a building block of the Harvard Negotiation Model \citep{FU81}.
+The fifth principle of this negotiation method states that a bargainer should enhance her Best Alternative to Negotiated Agreement (BATNA): \textquotedblleft The better your BATNA, the greater your power (...).
+In fact, the relative negotiating power of the two parties depends primarily upon how attractive to each is the option of not reaching an agreement.\textquotedblright (\textit{Getting to Yes, }p.
+52\textit{).} \footnote{ Of course, BATNA can only be satisfied in a weak sense: a player's bargaining power does not decrease, but will sometimes increase, if her outside option improves.
+The outside option principle \citep{BRW86} holds that non-credible options are irrelevant.}